millybilligan/ExcellentShot/README.md

 * Get the main disk (not stable)
 * Get the reverse shell
 * Reconnect client to server if it fail

+## Responsibility
+The author is not responsible for the use of this program.
+Use for illegal purposes is prohibited!